 Ask where you are being referred to.
 Sometimes people are sent to a private practice or hospital.
 If this happens, you may not be covered for the costs of care unless you have travel medical insurance.
 If you have insurance, check the terms and conditions of the policy before agreeing to any treatment.

 If you still hold a valid EHIC card you can use this until it expires.
 You will then need to apply for a UK GHIC.
-The EHIC will still be around but will only apply to some UK residents.
-To see if you should apply for a UK issued EHIC find out more on the NHS website.
+The EHIC will still be around but will only apply to some UK residents and is now replaced with the new UK EHIC card.
+To see if you should apply for a new UK EHIC card find out more on the NHS website.

 The guide below gives you information on the different healthcare arrangements and systems in countries abroad.

-You still need an EHIC or UK GHIC because your insurance company might not cover the cost of treatment that the card covers.
-If you try to claim in full, they might say you should have had the EHIC or UK GHIC.
+You still need a UK EHIC or UK GHIC because your insurance company might not cover the cost of treatment that the card covers.
+If you try to claim in full, they might say you should have had the UK EHIC or UK GHIC.

-There are a couple of countries in the European Economic Area that do not accept EHIC or GHIC, these are:
+Some countries within the European region do not accept the UK EHIC or UK GHIC, these are:

 - the Channel Islands, including Guernsey, Alderney and Sark